evannetwork/evannetwork.github.io/doc/authoritynode.md

 ---
 # Proof-of-Authority Consensus & AuthorityNodes

-Consensus on the evan.network is established by a [Proof-of-Authority(PoA) algorithm](https://wiki.parity.io/Aura.html), under the custody of AuthorityNodes(also referred to as MasterNodes).
+Consensus on the evan.network is established by a [Proof-of-Authority(PoA) algorithm](https://wiki.parity.io/Aura.html), under the custody of AuthorityNodes(also referred to as AuthorityNodes).

 Utlizing PoA comes with certain benefits.
 It allows for network-wide GDPR compliance, as data is handled by known Data Processors.
 In comparison to e.g. Bitcoin's Proof-of-Work algorithm, PoA is very easy on energy consumption as well.